As a small business or an individual freelancer, how to calculate the break-even point for software development services business

-The break-even point is when the total expense (fixed expense + variable expense) is less than or equal to the amount of revenue generated from operations in a specific period of time which normally is either a month or a quarter.
+The break-even point is when the total expense (fixed expense + variable expense) is less than or equal to the amount of revenue generated from operations in the given period.

-So a break even month is when the total revenue generated in a month less the total expense in the same month is net positive.
+So a break-even month is when the total income in a month less than the overall expense in the same month.

-Similarly, a break-even quarter is when the total revenue generated in the quarter less the total expense in the same quarter is net positive.
+Similarly, a break-even quarter is when the total income in the quarter less than the total expense in the same quarter.

 So how you calculate the break-even point for a web development company?

 - Estimate all the fixed costs. (i.e., rent, Internet charges, etc.)

 - Estimate all the variable costs (i.e., salary, electricity, etc.)